ccsw0/bta_treasure_expansion/README.md

-# Fun Treasure mod for Better than Adventure
+# Treasure Expansion mod for Better than Adventure

-A mod for the beta minecraft mod/fork "Better than Adventure" that adds some fun treasure items to be found across the world.
+A mod for the Beta 1.7 Minecraft  mod/fork "Better than Adventure" that adds some fun treasure items to be found across the world.

 ## CREDITS <3